alexmichaelkeith/TwitterSentimentAnalysis/README.md

     # Enter the directory of the project and type in command line
     ------------------------------------->
     1.) sudo python TwitterSentimentAnalysis.py
     2.)
-The tweets.csv, tweets_sentiment.csv, and the SentimentGraph.png file should be populated with all the twitter data that has been scraped
+The tweets.csv, tweets_sentiment.csv, and the SentimentGraph.png file should be populated.